nevinj321/FINE3300-2025-A2/README.md

 - Computed the annual change in the CPI for services, and reported which region experienced the highest inflation for services.

-Submission
+Submission includes
-Code files, output Excel/PNG files, and write-up uploaded/submitted via Canvas per instructions.
+Python Code files, output Excel/PNG files, and write-up uploaded/submitted via Canvas per instructions.